kevholditch/gokong/README.md

 ```

 ## APIs
-Create a new API: [for more information on the API fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#add-api)
+Create a new API ([for more information on the API fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#add-api)):
 ```go
 apiRequest := &gokong.ApiRequest{
 	Name:                   "Example",